 - MAT 193 is an intensive pre-calculus course for Engineering students in which the material of MAT 194 is combined with the review of algebra.

 - MAT 295-296-397 is a 3-semester sequence designed for students intending to major or minor in mathematics, physics, or other technical scientific areas that require complete fluency in calculus.
 If there is any possibility a student will major or minor in mathematics, that student must take the MAT 295-296-397 sequence in order to be eligible for required upper-level courses.
+Prospective majors are encouraged to simultaneously enroll in the Calculus Plus add-on courses (MAT 291, 292, 391) which explore the subject in more depth.

 - MAT 285-286 is a 2-semester sequence for students intending to major in biology or a social science, or to pursue a B.A. degree in chemistry.